textpattern/textpattern.github.io/administration/plugins-panel.md

 ## Plugin cache directory

-Plugins that you install via the Plugins administration panel are inserted into the database.
+Plugins that you install via the Plugins panel are inserted into the database.
 There is another method of installing a plugin that involves obtaining the plugin as a file in the standard template format.

-Visit the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel) and enter a folder path/name to use as your plugin cache directory.
+Visit the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) and enter a folder path/name to use as your plugin cache directory.
 Make sure it exists on your server!

 When you have saved the changes, you may upload (via FTP) plugins in the standard template format (not the Base-64 method outlined above)into this nominated directory.
 Once uploaded, they will be available automatically and are “always on”, but otherwise behave in the same manner as regular plugins.